 When getting too close to the robotic arm the user is warned about an imminent collision.
 The red box starts flashing, indicating that the user is in the danger zone.

 For added convenience, field engineers no longer need to access their computer to make an order for a replacement part.
 They can use the virtual dashboard connected to a purchasing system experience to make

 Users can easily request spare parts by accessing the dashboard and clicking on the Place Order button to make the purchase.
 Once completed, the order is confirmed, and the status is set to Ordered on the tickets details page.

 The Skype integration is not shown as Microsoft provides it as an out-of-the-box feature for the HoloLens.
 There’s no actual customization that you can do, and we think the existing solution works well.
-You can read more about it on Microsoft’s website or, watch this video to see how it works.
+You can watch this video to see how it works.